sf-wdi-19-20/WDI21staging/OOP/readme.md

 *We can assume that an Object is a collection of properties (key & value pairs) that all have some sort of relationship and are connected logically to one another.*

-In the example above, our `data` object contains information about our particular class, including the students, classroom number, location, and course ID.

-Here are some things that logically would fit in with the other object properties:

-- address of our building
-- floor number
-- an array of instructors
-	- individual names
-	- github usernames as well.

-Here are some things that have no real reason to be included in an object about our class:

-- the autobiographical works of Mark Twain
-- the website url to AutoDesk
-- A list of frequent fliers who take the plane from San Francisco to Los Angeles every Thursday at 7:40AM

 ###Quick Challenge
 - Make a copy of `data.js` and rename it to `enhancedData.js`
-- Add the above properties that logically fit into an object describing our class (address, floor number, and a list of instructors and their individual data properties)
+- Add some properties that logically fit into an object describing our class (address, floor number, and a list of instructors.
-- try to access your new data properties from the console.
+- Try to access your new data properties from the console to make sure they work.

 If everything worked out, you should have a fully functioning data object, only now with even MORE properties with us to play with!